 Chota Char Dhams are the famous four holy places of Hindu Pilgrimages, which are nestled among the lofty peaks of the Himalayas in Uttarakhand.
 Chota Char Dham छोटा चार धाम literally means ‘the small circuit of four abodes/seats’ is an important a shorter version of the Char Dham pilgrimage of Hindus in the Himalayas.

-Also known as Char Dham Yatra in Uttarakhand, this small Char Dham includes Kedarnath (Shiva Jyotirlinga), Yamunotri (the origin of the Yamuna) and Gangotri (the origin of the Ganges) besides Badrinath.
+Also known as Char Dham Yatra in Uttarakhand, this small Char Dham includes Kedarnath (Shiva Jyotirlinga), Yamunotri (the origin of the Yamuna), and Gangotri (the origin of the Ganges) besides Badrinath.
 On Akha-Trij or Akha-Teej, the Char Dham Yatra Of Uttrakhand begins and closes 2 days after Diwali which is Bhai-Bij Day (or Bhai Dooj).

 The best time to take the yatra is in mid-May to July and September to October.
-As during monsoon July and August, there may be heavy rainfall resulting in chances of a roadblock.
+During monsoon July and August, there may be heavy rainfall resulting in chances of a roadblock.
 Traditionally, the pilgrimage begins from the west and ends in the east similarly Chardham Yatra in Uttarakhand commences from Yamunotri to Gangotri then Kedarnath and Badrinath.

 Yamunotri (the origin of the Yamuna)

 Yamunotri is said to be the first stop of the Chardham Yatra.
 It is situated at a height of 4,421 meters from sea level from where the second holiest river Yamuna originates.